Combine Resource Institution

 Theory of Change

-Strengthening digital literacy and management of information and knowledge in local communities improves civic literacy, public participation and freedom of information, empowering local communities to make important decisions and enhancing their bargaining position when dealing with outside parties.
+Strengthening digital literacy and management of information and knowledge in local communities improves civic literacy, public participation, and freedom of information, empowering local communities to make important decisions and enhancing their bargaining position when dealing with powerful actors from outside their communities.

 CRI develops systems for managing data and information for communities, develops information technology and media literacy education for communities, and conducts trainings on community media and information technology for communities, CSOs and local governments.